Are personal items that are stolen from your vehicle covered?

 - A lifetime guaranty on covered repairs for the life you own or lease the vehicle.
 Covered repairs do not include normal wear and tear or damage caused by improper maintenance, unrelated damage, abuse, etc.

 - As a courtesy, convenient rental arrangements may be provided by the DRP shop, whether you have rental reimbursement coverage or not.

-- The shop bills Fred Loya directly for all repairs making the claims process more efficient for you.
+- The shop bills Loya Insurance Group directly for all repairs making the claims process more efficient for you.

 Where do I take my car for repairs?

 - You are free to take your vehicle to a shop of your choice or to a Direct Repair facility for repairs.
 We recommend that the shop you select is reputable and will be able to complete the repairs in a timely manner.
 Repairs should be scheduled once you have received authorization from your adjuster.